Relativistic reflection within an extended hot plasma geometry: Discussion and conclusions

-The MCMC runs allow us to understand the correlation between the source's geometrical parameters.
-In Fig.~\ref{fig:MCMC_contour_levels} we show a more detailed version of the MCMC probability distribution, including lines showing polar coordinates of constant distance to the black hole, \sphericalradius, and angular position, $\theta$, of the source.
-The confidence contours roughly align with the distance of the ring to the black hole, \sphericalradius, which has to be ${<}2.7\rg$ at high significance regardless of the height or radius of the ring, $(h, \ringradius)$.
-In contrast, the position of the source from $0^\circ$ to $75^\circ$ is rather unconstrained.
-While we can constrain the distance and therefore compactness of the primary source in \esosource very well, its actual location is still not well constrained.
-The source can be both a ``lamp post-like'' source with a very small radial extent, and also a ``ring-like'' source with larger radius at a lower height.
-This result emphasizes the importance of the distance to the black hole in general, regardless of the polar angle.
+The MCMC runs allowed us to understand the correlation between the source's geometrical parameters.
+In Fig.~\ref{fig:MCMC_contour_levels}, we show a more detailed version of the MCMC probability distribution, including lines showing polar coordinates of constant distance to the BH, \sphericalradius, and angular position, $\theta$, of the source.
+The confidence contours roughly align with the distance of the ring to the BH, \sphericalradius, which has to be ${<}2.7\rg$ at high significance regardless of the height or radius of the ring, $(h, \ringradius)$.
+In contrast, the position of the source from $0^\circ$ to $75^\circ$ is relatively unconstrained.
+While we can constrain the distance and, therefore, the compactness of the primary source in \esosource very well, its actual location is still not well constrained.
+The source can be both a ``lamp post-like'' source with a very small radial extent, as well as a ``ring-like'' source with larger radius at a lower height.
+This result emphasizes the importance of the distance to the BH in general, regardless of the polar angle.

-Finally, we note that the probability distribution of the \boost parameter is almost flat and we only obtain a lower limit of $\boost \gtrsim 0.6$.
-This result means that the primary component is not required in the fit, and therefore the data can be solely described by reflection.
+Finally, we note that the probability distribution of the \boost parameter is almost flat and we were only able to obtain a lower limit of $\boost \gtrsim 0.6$.
+This result indicates that the primary component is not required in the fit and, therefore, the data can be solely described by reflection.
 This is expected because in the extreme configuration of a very compact primary source, most of the radiation is focused toward the disk and reflected \citep{dauser2014}.
 With returning radiation included in the model, this effect becomes even more drastic.
-Similarly, we do not find significant correlations between the ring radius, $\ringradius$, and other parameters.
-Importantly, $\ringradius$ is also not correlated with the black hole spin, $a$, such that any combination of small values of $h$ and $\ringradius$ is compatible with the observed data.
+Similarly, we did not find any significant correlations between the ring radius, $\ringradius$, and other parameters.
+Importantly, $\ringradius$ is also not correlated with the BH spin, $a$, such that any combination of small values of $h$ and $\ringradius$ is compatible with the observed data.